Eagle Woman: Black Hills Gold Rush

 The Black Hills Gold Rush began in 1874 as word spread of the discovery of gold in lands owned by the Sioux, including the Black Hills, according to the terms of the Treaty of Fort Laramie six years prior.
 This quickly lead to violations of the treaty on the part of thousands of miners immigrating to the area, and subsequent increases in violent conflicts.

 During this period, Eagle Woman continued her mediation efforts and material generosity to her people.
 In a conference in 1875, she led the Grand River delegation, most of whom were unarmed.
 She, along with Hunkpapa leaders and thousands of Lakota warriors, including Red Cloud and Spotted Tail, met with the Indian commissioners backed by a hundred cavalry.
 The meeting accomplished nothing, and negotiations broke down on the verge of violence, which Eagle Woman helped to mediate and avoid.
-Elsewhere among the attendees were a band of "roamers", from the unceded territory of the Sioux, along with two bands of police from Standing Rock, one led by Young Man Afraid of His Horses, and the other led by friends of Eagle Woman.
+Elsewhere among the attendees were a band of "roamers", from the unceded territory of the Sioux, along with two bands of police from Standing Rock, one led by They Even Fear His Horses, and the other led by friends of Eagle Woman.
 When the roamers became unruly, "singing defiance and brandishing their weapons", the police force moved to separate them from the federal troops, and to form a protective ring around the commissioners.

 Following the meeting, Eagle Woman was recognized as a chief "for her heroism in saving the lives of the Black Hills commission".
 Lakota historian LaDonna Brave Bull Allard credits her as "the only female Sioux chief".

 As the Great Sioux War of 1876 began over the continued violation of Sioux ownership of the Black Hills, Eagle Woman did not take part in negotiations following the failed attempt of 1875.
 She did not support the "Sell or Starve" policies and the Act of 1877, which resolved to cut off all government rations to the Sioux until they agreed to peacefully cede the Black Hills.
 This came to pass in the signing of treaties in October, which led to the creation of the Standing Rock Indian Reservation.
 After the loss, she again took up her role of helping the tribes adapt to this new reservation life.

 Though Eagle Woman opposed the founding of the reservation and did not sign the 1876 treaty, she signed an 1882 treaty which reserved land for schools, modified reservation boundaries, and changed the government workers and rations they received.
 Her assent was recorded at the Standing Rock Agency, November 30, 1882, "Matilda Galpin, her x mark.
 Seal" as the only woman to sign among the chiefs and headmen of the Sioux, making her the first woman to sign a treaty with the United States.